Short-Term Load Forecasting Using AMI Data: Proposed Approach

 \subsection{Consumption Patterns based Feature Map and Clustering of Training Hours}

-It is well-known that the local weather conditions greatly affect electricity consumption.
-To incorporate weather information, we append each row (hour) of $X$ with values of temperature, wind speed, and humidity at that hour.
-We apply the max-min scaling on these three columns, so these values also are unit-less and in the scale $[0,1]$ (as are the load values).
-We still denote this new $m \times (n+3)$ dimensional matrix by $X$.
-We split the resulting matrix $X$ into two matrices training matrix $A$ and testing matrix $B$.
-The training matrix $A$ consists of the first $m_1$ rows of $X$, while the testing matrix $B$ consists of the remaining $m_2 = m- m_1$ rows.
-Thus the dimensions of $A$ and $B$ are $m_1\times (n+3)$ and $m_2 \times (n+3)$, respectively.

-Our goal is to cluster hours of $A$ based on overall consumption behavior and weather in those hours.
+Our goal is to cluster hours of $A$ based on the overall consumption patterns during these hours.
 Moreover, we want to define a similarity measure between a testing hour and a cluster of training hours.
-However, every hour of $A$ is (potentially) a very high dimensional $(n+3)$ vector.
-In such high dimensional space, no notion of pairwise similarities (and thus clustering) is very meaningful ({\em curse of dimensionality}).
+However, every hour of $A$ is (potentially) a very high dimensional vector ($n$).
+In such a high dimensional space, due to {\em curse of dimensionality}, no notion of pairwise similarities and thus clustering is significant.
 Forecasting accuracy, however, critically depends on the quality of clustering.

-To deal with this problem, we reduce dimensionality of the matrix $A$, using the following fundamental result on singular value decomposition (\textsc{svd}) from linear algebra [c.f. \cite{strang1988linear}]. \begin{theorem} Suppose $Z$ is an $a\times b$ real matrix with rank $r$.
-Then there exists a factorization $Z = U\Sigma V^T$ such that \begin{itemize} \item $U$ is ($a\times r$) matrix of orthonormal rows \item $\Sigma$ is $r \times r$ diagonal matrix of non-negative real numbers \item $V$ is $b\times r$ matrix of orthonormal rows \end{itemize} \end{theorem}
+To deal with this problem, we reduce dimensionality of the matrix $A$, using the following fundamental result on singular value decomposition (\textsc{svd}) from linear algebra [c.f.~\cite{strang1988linear}]. \begin{theorem} Suppose $Z$ is an $a\times b$ real matrix with rank $r$.
+Then there exists a factorization $Z = U\Sigma V^T$ such that $U$ is ($a\times r$) matrix of orthonormal rows, $\Sigma$ is $r \times r$ diagonal matrix of non-negative real numbers, and $V$ is $b\times r$ matrix of orthonormal rows. \end{theorem}

-The rows of $U\Sigma$ and columns of $\Sigma V^T$ represent rows and columns of $Z$, respectively, in a hidden feature space (latent factors on which the data varies).
+The rows of $U\Sigma$ and columns of $\Sigma V^T$ represent rows and columns of $Z$, respectively, in an abstract feature space (latent factors on which the data varies).
 The relevance of features is quantified by the singular values $(\Sigma)$.
-For $d\leq r$, let $\Sigma_d$ be the $d\times d$ diagonal submatrix of $\Sigma$ consisting of the largest singular values (these singular values contain maximum weight/energy in $\Sigma$ \cite{leskovec2014mining}).
+For $d\leq r$, let $\Sigma_d$ be the $d\times d$ diagonal submatrix of $\Sigma$ consisting of the largest singular values (these singular values contain maximum weight or energy in $\Sigma$~\cite{strang1988linear}).
 Let $U_d$ and $V_d$ be the submatrices of $U$ and $V$ consisting of the $d$ columns corresponding to values in $\Sigma_d$.
 The truncated matrix $Z_d =U_d\Sigma_d{V_d}^T$ approaches $Z$ as $d$ approaches $r$ and is called {\em low rank approximation} of $Z$.